 DCE – Data Communications Equipment.
 The part of the RS-232 standard that specifies the equipment needed to establish, maintain, and terminate a connection, and the signal conversion and coding for communication between the data terminal equipment and the data circuit.

 dc offset – the amount of voltage above or below the zero point when no signal is present.
-This offset is an imbalance occasionally introduced by A/D converters, and when present in an audio signal, consumes headroom and can cause clicks and pops during editing.
-It can and should be removed with software applications desgined for that purpose.
+This offset is an imbalance occasionally introduced by A/D converters.
+When present in an audio signal, dc offset reduces headroom and can cause premature clipping.
+It also can cause low-frequencydistortion, which may be inaudible in the original signal, but may become audible when converted to a lossy format, such as MP3.
+It can and should be removed with software designed for that purpose.
+See also dc bias as discussed under tape bias.

 DDEX – Digital Data Exchange, LLC.
 An organization founded in 2006 by a consortium of media companies, music licensing organizations, and digital service providers to create digital supply chain standards (originally for digital music, but later expanded to include all forms of digital media).
 DDEX established the standard format for including information in XML messages and the method of exchanging these messages between interested parties.
 Some of standards developed by DDEX include (a) ERN (electronic release notification), which provides commercial information about releases, (b) DSR (digital sales report), a standard method of reporting sales figures to record labels and PROs, and (c) RIN (recording industry notification), a standard for metadata that provides recording credits, such as the names of musicians, producers, engineers, studios, and other parties.
 All names include the ISNI (international standard name identifier).